kk7nc/Text_Classification/README.rst

 .. image:: docs/pic/Boosting.PNG

-**Boosting** is a Ensemble learning meta-algorithm for primarily reducing Supervised learning, and also variance in supervised learning, and a family of machine learning algorithms that convert weak learners to strong ones.
-Boosting is based on the question posed by `Michael Kearns <https://en.wikipedia.org/wiki/Michael_Kearns_(computer_scientist)>`__  and Leslie Valiant (1988, 1989) Can a set of weak learners create a single strong learner.
+**Boosting** is a Ensemble learning meta-algorithm for primarily reducing variance in supervised learning.
+It is basically a family of machine learning algorithms that convert weak learners to strong ones.
+Boosting is based on the question posed by `Michael Kearns <https://en.wikipedia.org/wiki/Michael_Kearns_(computer_scientist)>`__  and Leslie Valiant (1988, 1989) Can a set of weak learners create a single strong learner?
 A weak learner is defined to be a Classification that is only slightly correlated with the true classification (it can label examples better than random guessing).
 In contrast, a strong learner is a classifier that is arbitrarily well-correlated with the true classification.